-syndrome coronavirus 2,.
-Among patients with COVID-19, there is a high prevalence of
+respiratory syndrome coronavirus 2,.
+Among patients with COVID-19, there is a high

-cardiovascular disease, and >7% of patients experience myocardial injury from the infection
+prevalence of cardiovascular disease, and >7% of patients experience myocardial injury

-(CVD) and CV risk factors enhance vulnerability to COVID-19.
-Further, COVID-19 can worsen
+disease (CVD) and CV risk factors enhance vulnerability to COVID-19.
+Further, COVID-19

 Preliminary reports suggest that haemostatic abnormalities, including disseminated

-severe inflammatory response, critical illness, and underlying traditional risk factors may
+the severe inflammatory response, critical illness, and underlying traditional risk

-all predispose to thrombotic events, similar to prior virulent zoonotic coronavirus outbreaks
+factors may all predispose to thrombotic events, similar to prior virulent zoonotic

-CMR is the reference non-invasive standard for cardiac function and tissue characterization
+coronavirus outbreaks CMR is the reference non-invasive standard for cardiac function and

 Radiation: cardiac magnetic resonance